39 Museums in Salvador: Discover the history and culture of Bahia

 Rua Direita do Gonçalo, 557, São Gonçalo do Retiro

-The Ilê Ohun Lailai Museum is located in the Ilê Axé Opô Afonjá terreiro, one of the oldest candomblé houses in Bahia, and is considered a national heritage site by IPHAN (National Historical and Artistic Heritage Institute).
+The Ilê Ohun Lailai Museum is located in the Ilê Axé Opô Afonjá terreiro, one of the oldest Candomblé houses in Bahia, and has been declared a National Heritage Site by IPHAN (National Institute for Historical and Artistic Heritage).

 Museu Ilê Ohun Lailai (Ilê Axé Opô Afonjá)